 You know what we learn when we play too many games?
 At some point we start recognizing patterns.
 We realize every game is just similar.
 It might look different from the outside, but inside it's always some programming logic.
 One can play this game for many reasons.
-It's like when a hacker understand a system mostly it's because he is curious.
+It's like when a hacker understands a system mostly because he is curious.
 A mindset which seeks for the reason behind all the visible actions.
 But sometimes it's more than just that.
 Sometimes it's about getting the control or it can be for fixing a vurnerability.

 Most people don't play games out of love or care.
 It's always about power.

-When you truly know the game it's not very hard to kill, break or exploit it.
+When you truly know the game it's not very hard to kill, break, or exploit it.

 Games can be revolutionary, ordinary, interesting, overrated, underrated, boring, full of shit.
-Infact some games are so horrible.
+In fact some games are so horrible.
 It just needs to die ASAP.

 So you are here to know about me?